 Reduce your speed when hauling a load and turn gradually.
 Avoid hills and rough terrain.
 Never attempt steep hills.
-Allow more distance for braking, especially on inclined surfaces and when a passenger (2-up models) is on board.
+Allow more distance for braking, especially on inclined surfaces.
 Be careful not to skid or slide.

 5) Pulling a Trailer

 Check the maximum axle loads of the vehicle identification plate (statutory plate).
 Can-am T3 tractor can tow a trailer on the road.
 Check the trailer maximum load on its identification plate.
 Check the regulations for your area regarding the use of a tractor and trailer on the road.
 Connect the trailer lights.